Toward a Characterization of Simulation Between Arithmetic Theories: Heuristic Constraints

-\begin{definition} \emph{Feasible Reflection} holds for $\mathcal S$ if for every true sentence $\phi$ $\mathcal S{\sststile{}{n^{O(1)}}}Con_{\mathcal S{+}\phi}(n)$ implies $EA{\vdash}Con_{\mathcal S}{\rightarrow}Con_{\mathcal S{+}\phi}$. \end{definition} \emph{Feasible Reflection} asserts that external polynomial-size simulation should already admit a relative-consistency explanation over a weak base theory.
-In light of Theorem~\ref{theoremsufficient}, when $\mathcal S{\sststile{}{n^{O(1)}}}Con_{\mathcal S}(n)$, this means that feasible relative consistency should already imply $EA{\vdash}Con_{\mathcal S}{\rightarrow}Con_{\mathcal S{+}\phi}$.
-Informally, the point is not that proving each finite instance should automatically yield a proof of the universal statement, but that efficient proofs of all the bounded consistency statements should not exist unless there is already a weak-base explanation for them.
-In that sense, \emph{Feasible Reflection} is best viewed not as an induction principle, but as a structural constraint on efficient proofs that depend on true but unprovable information.
+\textbf{FR} asserts that simulation should already admit a relative-consistency explanation over a weak base theory.
+The point is not that proving each bounded-consistency statement automatically yields a proof of the corresponding universal consistency statement.
+Rather, polynomial-size proofs of all the statements $Con_{\mathcal S{+}\phi}(n)$ should not exist unless the relative consistency of the extension is already visible over $EA$.
+In this sense, \textbf{FR} is not an induction principle but a structural constraint on proofs that might otherwise exploit true but unprovable information.